Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us07/01.requirements-engineering/Readme.md

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**
->Skills can only be registered by a Human Resources Manager (VFM).
+>Vehicle check-up can only be registered by a Human Resources Manager (VFM).

 **From the client clarifications:**